-• In the Treeview double-click on the Diagrams layer.
-The diagram properties will be displayed.

-- Select Force/Moment results of bending moments in the members Mz - Click the OK button to display a bending moment diagram for each member with labels on the selected vertical members.
+- In the Treeview double-click on the Diagrams layer.
+The diagram properties will be displayed. - Select Force/Moment results of bending moments in the members Mz - Click the OK button to display a bending moment diagram for each member.

 Viewing Results on Fleshed Members